Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 - [ ] Create an outline in the outline view and rearrange slides.
 - [ ] Add a table of contents slide and link the remaining slides to it.
-- [ ] Add sections and move the slides into the appropriate sections.
+- [x] Add sections and move the slides into the appropriate sections.
 - [ ] Create custom shows and add the slides into the shows.

+#### Q86.
+How do you remove the background of an inserted impage?

+- [ ] Select the image and, on the Design tab, use the Format Background feature
+- [ ] Select the image and, on the Picture Format tab, use the Compress Picture feature
+- [x] Select the image and, on the Picture Format tab, click the Remove Background button
+- [ ] On the Drawing Tools Format tab, select Graphics Fill > Remove Background